nitishjain973/json/README.md

-tetsing statics json for hosting
+tetsing static json for hosting